ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 Yes and no -- most programming languages have fixed-size integers, and then their space usage is constant, $O(1)$.
 But fixed-size integers are actually just an approximation of integers.
 A 64-bit integer can only store values in the range $-2^{63}$ to $2^{63}$, and although this is enough for most purposes there are cases when we need to calculate integers of arbitrary size.
-Most modern languages have a special datatype for arbitrary-size integers (e.g., Javascript has BigInt and Java has BigInteger), while languages such as Python even has arbitrary-size integers as the default numeric type.
+Most modern languages have a special datatype for arbitrary-size integers (for example, Javascript has BigInt and Java has BigInteger), while languages such as Python even has arbitrary-size integers as the default numeric type.

 So, how much memory does in arbitrary-size integer use?
 Normally they need a number of bytes that is proportional to the number of bits in the binary representation.
-The space usage is therefore $O(n)$, where $n$ is the length of the binary representation.
+The space usage is therefore $O(b)$, where $b$ is the length of the binary representation.
 But what is the space usage in terms of the integer itself?
 This boils down to the question how many bits are there in the binary representation of a number.
-Since you can store $2^n$ different integers in $n$ bits, we need a logarithmic number of bits to store an arbitrary integer.
+Since you can store $2^b$ different integers in $b$ bits, we need a logarithmic number of bits to store an arbitrary integer.
 Therefore the space usage of an integer is logarithmic, $O(\log(n))$ to store an integer $n$.
 :::

-And finally a more complex example, about friendship:
+And finally a more complex example, about friendship links.
+This discusses two possible implementations of *graphs*, and we will discuss this further in [Chapter @sec:graphs].

 ::: example
 #### Example: Friendship links